 Far and away the most accomplished among makers of such devices was Rodulf Koenig, operating out of a workshop in Paris between 1858 and 1901.
 Other important makers, designers or commissioners included Jules-Antoine Lissajous, Édouard-Léon Scott, E. Mercadier, Félix Savart, and Ernst Chladni.

-During this era, several books on musical acoustics appeared containing woodcuts of such devices.
+During this era, several books on musical acoustics appeared containing engravings of such devices.
 Illustrations originally appearing in catalogs from the Koenig workshop are the source for many of the pictures in these books, but not all.
 And who created these often exquisite illustrations?
 It seems a crime, but the artists are rarely credited in the original publications.
 A couple of names do come down to us, though: several of the illustrations in the Koenig catalogs are signed Ch.
 Berger, and several more appear with the single name Perot.

 The images appearing below are selections from the Koenig catalogs and other contemporaneous published sources.
 If you want to explore beyond these selections, a good starting place would be this reproduction of the 1889 catalog of the Rudolf Koenig workshop, courtesy of the Smithsonian Institution.

 1. Tuning forks with attached air chamber resonators.
 The weights on one of the forks are for fine-tuning.
 These are part of a much larger set of carefully tuned forks together comprising Koenig’s “Grand Unified Tonometer,” designed to be used as an all-purpose tuning reference.

 Fronticepiece from J. A. Zahm’s Sound and Music, 1892.